The film studies program is designed:

 Courses currently in the curriculum that should contribute to a Film Studies Major

 FILM 210 (W) History of Cinema: The Rise of Classical Narrative (1)

 A study of the development of traditional narrative cinema.
 The course will consider films ranging from the early primitive period to the 1950s, including particularly the contributions of Griffith, of the German and Soviet silent schools, of France between the wars and of Hollywood throughout the period.

 General Education Requirement Fulfillment: Writing centered

 FILM 449 Studies in Cinema and Nationalism (1)

 A study of the development, achievement, and limitations of a national cinema and its relationship to the dominance of the Hollywood market.
 The course will explore cultural themes that emerge in the tradition, the cinema's reception in an international setting, and factors critical to its gaining wider distribution.
 Finally, the course will consider critical responses to that cinema, both within and beyond its own tradition, assessing carefully the ways that social, political, cultural, and economic factors affect critical judgment and practice.

-Prerequisite: A course in international cinema such as CHNSE 256, JAPN 340, or FREN 438, or permission of instructor
+Prerequisite: ENGL 210, or a course in international cinema such as CHNSE 256, JAPN 340, LAS 336 or FREN 438, or permission of instructor

 - Offering: Alternate years

 - Instructor: Staff